 In case you are wondering now what is antelope, let me just note that antelope is an Old World deer-like mammal.

 Antelope Canyon is often referred to as Antelope Canyon National Park, Antelope Canyon State Park, Antelope National Park, or simply Antelope Canyon Park.

 But, officially Antelope Canyon is not a US National Park since it is not protected and managed by the US National Park Service.

 Anthelope Canyon is located in Antelope Valley Arizona on the Navajo Land.
 Therefore, it is officially managed by Navajo Native Americans who organize and guide Antelope Canyon Tours.

-Antelope Canyon Arizona is believed to be sacred by the Navajo.
-In the past, entering Antelope Canyon to Navajo People meant entering a holy place that sought to show admiration and respect to Mother Nature.
+Antelope Canyon Arizona is believed to be sacred by Navajo people.
+In the past, entering Antelope Canyon to Navajo people meant entering a holy place that sought to show admiration and respect to Mother Nature.

 Nowadays to visit Antelope Canyon you need to pay Antelope Canyon permit of 8 USD in cash for entering Navajo Land that goes to the Navajo Aboriginal reserve.

 Furthermore, Lake Powell Navajo Tribal Park is in charge of Upper Antelope Canyon, Lower Antelope Canyon, Upper Park of East Waterholes, Lower Park of East Waterholes, and Rainbow Bridge Trail.

 Antelope Canyon is located in the U.S. state of Arizona in the American Southwest.
 More precisely, Antilope Canyon is near the town of Page in northern Arizona.